 - Draw up a budget

 - Find out about any entitlements you may have

 - Talk to your lenders and try to work out new loan arrangements for you

 Check your moneylender is regulated

-The Central Bank’s Code for licensed moneylenders (PDF) sets out standards and rules on how moneylenders must deal with their customers.
+The Central Bank’s Code for license moneylenders (PDF) sets out standards and rules on how moneylenders must deal with their customers.

 - Do make sure the moneylender is licensed.
 It is illegal for a moneylender to operate without a licence.
 Check the Central Bank’s registers website.
 If an illegal moneylender approaches you and offers you a loan, do not be tempted to deal with them.
 Moneylenders operating without a licence should be reported to the Gardai